Hadronic physics from a Wilson fermion mixed-action approach: Setup and scale setting: Acknowledgements

 \section{Acknowledgements}

 We are grateful to our colleagues in the Coordinated Lattice Simulations (CLS) initiative for the generation of the gauge field configuration ensembles employed in this study.
 We would like to express our gratitude to our colleagues Mattia Bruno, Nikolai Husung, Tomasz Korzec, Simon Kuberski, Alberto Ramos, Stefan Schaefer, and Rainer Sommer for discussions and for providing us with valuable input.
 We acknowledge PRACE for awarding us access to MareNostrum at Barcelona Supercomputing Center (BSC), Spain and to HAWK at GCS@HLRS, Germany.
 The authors thankfully acknowledge the computer resources at MareNostrum and the technical support provided by Barcelona Supercomputing Center (FI-2020-3-0026).
 We thank CESGA for granting access to the FinisTerrae systems.
-This work is partially supported by grants PGC2018-094857-B-I00, PID2021-127526NB-I00, and PID2024-160152NB-I00, funded by MCIN/AEI/10.13039/501100011033, by ``ERDF A way of making Europe'', and by FEDER, UE, as well as by the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through grants IFT Centro de Excelencia Severo Ochoa SEV-2016-0597 and No.~CEX2020-001007-S, funded by MCIN/AEI/10.13039/501100011033, and by the European Commission – NextGenerationEU, through Momentum CSIC Programme: Develop Your Digital Talent.
+This work is partially supported by grants PGC2018-094857-B-I00, PID2021-127526NB-I00, and PID2024-160152NB-I00, funded by MCIN/AEI/10.13039/\allowbreak 501100011033, by ``ERDF A way of making Europe'', and by FEDER, UE, as well as by the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through grants IFT Centro de Excelencia Severo Ochoa SEV-2016-0597 and No.~CEX2020-001007-S, funded by MCIN/AEI/\allowbreak 10.13039/501100011033, and by the European Commission – NextGenerationEU, through Momentum CSIC Programme: Develop Your Digital Talent.
 We also acknowledge support from the project H2020-MSCAITN-2018-813942 (EuroPLEx), under grant agreement No.~813942, and the EU Horizon 2020 research and innovation programme, STRONG-2020 project, under grant agreement No.~824093.
-This work is partially funded by the European Commission - NextGenerationEU, through Momentum CSIC Programme: Develop Your Digital Talent.
 We acknowledge HPC support by Emilio Ambite, staff hired under the Generation D initiative, promoted by Red.es, an organisation attached to the Spanish Ministry for Digital Transformation and the Civil Service, for the attraction and retention of talent through grants and training contracts, financed by the Recovery, Transformation and Resilience Plan through the European Union’s Next Generation funds.

 \begin{appendix}